 Hake kokotxas recipe in green sauce

 I have kokotxas.
-Thus, whispering in my ear, my mother communicated the Sunday menu to me on my last visit to her home.
-A little with the underground of the trafficker, a little with the illusion of a magician king on the eve.
-She knows how much I like hake kokotxas in green sauce, and at that time I was aware that my last experience with this dish had been a failure.
+Thus, whispering in my ear, my mother communicated the Sunday menu on my last visit to her house.
+A bit with the smuggler's underground, a bit with the illusion of a wizard king on the eve.
+She knows how much I like hake kokotxas in green sauce, and at the time I was aware that my last experience with this dish had been a failure.

-So on Sunday I put on my apron to enjoy the fun of linking the sauce, because at my mother's house she reigns in the kitchen, but the kokotxas are always my business.
+So on Sunday I put on my apron to enjoy the great time mixing the sauce, because at my mother's house she reigns in the kitchen, but kokotxas are always my business.

 Ingredients for six people

-A kilo of hake kokotxas, extra virgin olive oil, parsley, five large garlic cloves, a dried chilli pepper and salt.
+One kilo of hake kokotxas, extra virgin olive oil, parsley, five large cloves of garlic, a dried chilli and salt.

 Preparation of hake kokotxas in green sauce

-This recipe is very simple, you just have to keep in mind some commandments for it to be successful.
+This recipe is very simple, you just have to keep a few commandments in mind for it to be successful.

-- The casserole must be low and of a diameter that allows the kokotxas to be loose in it.
-It is better to cook them in two pots than to accumulate them all in one.
+- The casserole should be low and of a diameter that allows the kokotxas to be loose in it.
+It is better to cook them in two casseroles than to accumulate them all in one.

-- The kokotxas must be well drained, and if they have been frozen, scrupulously respect the thawing process, which will be carried out slowly and in the refrigerator.
+- The kokotxas must be well drained, and if they have been frozen, scrupulously respect the defrosting process, which will take place slowly and in the refrigerator.

-- Take care that the kokotxas are not overcooked, otherwise they will be dry and will not bind well.
+- You have to take care that the kokotxas are not overcooked, otherwise they will appear dry and will not bind well.

-Peel the garlic and chop finely.
-We cut four chilli slices and reserve.
-In a low saucepan, heat a finger of oil, add the chopped garlic and the chilli slices and let them cook for a minute or two.
-Garlic must "dance" in the oil with little frying and always keeping its white color.
+Peel the garlic and finely chop.
+Cut four slices of chilli pepper and reserve.
+In a low saucepan we heat a finger of oil, add the minced garlic and chilli slices and let them cook for one or two minutes.
+The garlic must "dance" in the oil without barely frying and always keeping its white color.

-At that point we remove the saucepan from the heat and place the kokotxas in the hot oil with the skin up.
-When all the kokotxas are in the casserole, salt them, sprinkle with chopped parsley, put on the fire and cook for a few minutes, moving the casserole so that the heat reaches all the pieces.
-This step is carried out outside the fire to avoid that while we are placing all the pieces the first ones are made in excess and the last ones are little done.
+At that point we remove the casserole from the heat and we are arranging the kokotxas in the hot oil with the skin facing up.
+When all the kokotxas are in the casserole, we salt them, sprinkle with chopped parsley, put on the fire and cook for a few minutes, moving the casserole so that the heat reaches all the pieces.
+We carry out this step outside the fire to avoid that while we are placing all the pieces, the first ones are made in excess and the last ones are little done.
 Kokotxas should only change color with light cooking.

 We remove the casserole and let it lose temperature for about ten or fifteen minutes.
-This is the secret for the sauce to blend well, taking advantage of the jelly from the kokotxas.
+This is the secret for the sauce to bind well, taking advantage of the gelatin in the kokotxas.
 That is why this well-made dish does not need the help of flour or any thickener (a real sin).

-After that time, you have to link the sauce.
-For this we will have a free counter on which we will place the casserole, we stand in front of it with our legs open, and taking the casserole with both hands, we begin to move it making circles until we see how the sauce begins to thicken.
+After that time, you have to mix the sauce.
+For this we will have a free worktop on which we will place the casserole, we stand in front of it with our legs open, and taking the casserole with both hands, we begin to move it in circles until we see how the sauce begins to thicken.
 The movements must be constant.
-The sauce will be bound when it presents a light pomade appearance, a color between light green and yellow, and the transparency of the oil has given way to the opacity of the fish gelatin.
+The sauce will be bound when it has a light ointment appearance, a color between light green and yellow, and the transparency of the oil has given way to the opacity of the fish gelatin.

-Once well linked, the temperature is hit to the fire, just a few moments without stopping to move and we serve immediately.
+Once well bound, the fire is given a heat stroke, just a few moments without stopping moving and we serve immediately.